Simple eigenvalues of cubic vertex-transitive graphs: Relation to regular maps

 We note that each vertex $(v,e=vw)$ of $A'$ has two neighbours, $(v, \pi_v(e))$ and $(v, \pi_v^{-1}(e))$, in $A'$ and one neighbour $(w, e)$ in $B'$.
 Similarly, each vertex of $B'$ has two neighbours in $B'$ and one neighbour in $A'$.
 Thus the vector which takes value $1$ for each vertex of $A'$ and value $-1$ for each vertex of $B'$ will be an eigenvector for $A(T(G,\Pi))$ with eigenvalue $1$. \end{proof}

-We note that the vertex truncation of a bipartite arc-transitive graph does not have to have $1$ as a simple eigenvalue, but such graphs are good candidates for having $1$ as a simple eigenvalue because they have a $\pm1$ eigenvector for eigenvalue $1$, like the vertex-transitive cubic graphs with $1$ as a simple eigenvalue.
-We observe further that if a graph embedding $(G,\Pi)$ is a regular map, then $G$ is arc-transitive.
+We note that the vertex truncation of a bipartite arc-transitive graph does not necessarily have $1$ as a simple eigenvalue, but such graphs are good candidates for having $1$ as a simple eigenvalue because they have a $\pm1$ eigenvector for eigenvalue $1$, like the vertex-transitive cubic graphs with $1$ as a simple eigenvalue.
+The example in Figure \ref{fig:k5} does not have $1$ as a simple eigenvalue.
+We note that if a graph embedding $(G,\Pi)$ is a regular map, then $G$ is arc-transitive.

 In Appendix \ref{sec:app-computation}, we construct the vertex truncations of small regular maps from the census of Marston Conder \cite{Con94, Conders} and check when $1$ is indeed a simple eigenvalue.
 For example, the M\"{o}bius-Kantor graph has an embedding in the double torus which is a regular map; this embedding has with six octagonal faces and the full automorphism group, whose order is $96$, of the graph can be realized as the automorphism group of the map \cite{Co50}.
 We computed that the vertex truncation of this embedding of the M\"{o}bius-Kantor graph has $1$ as a simple eigenvalue, see Table \ref{tab:regmaps}.